 - Attend a screening interview (on-site or virtual)

-- Meet all screening requirements, including a Vulnerable Sector Search and Holland Bloorview’s immunization compliance standards, details of which will be provided at your interview.
+Meet all screening requirements, including a Vulnerable Sector Check and Holland Bloorview’s immunization compliance standards

 Successful completion of the application process does not guarantee a volunteer placement at Holland Bloorview.